16 Best Lens for Event Photography: (2023 Guide & Reviews)

 The first is the Samyang fisheye lens; 3.5 is awesome if you want to photograph.

-Very wide crowds, or DJ stages, or if you have to shoot in a small space, small events.
+There may be very wide crowds, DJ stages, or if you have to shoot in a small space, small events.

 This will make the event look much more significant than real life, which the clients will always appreciate.